Frequently Asked Questions:

 – Are you able to work with clients of all ages, or do you work with a specific age group?

-I adjust according to the needs and/or preferences of the client.
-I am, however, very down-to-earth which leans me toward a laid back approach.
-I also tend to be fairly straightforward when appropriate.
+I adjust my approach according to the needs and/or preferences of the client.
+I am, however, very down-to-earth and I tend to be laid back with clients.
+I am also fairly straightforward when appropriate.

-I am a Registered Mental Health Counselor Intern with the State of Florida (No. IMH15530).
-This means that I have obtained prior training and experience to be considered competent to practice mental health counseling as I work toward licensure.
-I am trained in EMDR and TRBI, as well.
-I am also a member of the Mental Health Counselor of Central Florida (MHCCF).
+I am a Licensed Mental Health Counselor with the State of Florida (No. MH19161).
+This means that I have the necessary training, experience, and qualifications to be considered competent to practice mental health counseling.
+I am a member of the Mental Health Counselors of Central Florida (MHCCF).

 I am originally from Orlando (yes, born and raised!) and have been interested in psychology for as long as I can remember.
 Relationships are the most important aspect of my life – this includes my relationship with God, as well as with family, friends, colleagues, and clients.
-After a long search (which included kissing a few frogs along the way), I am recently married to an exceptional man and enjoy spending time with him and our beloved dog, Spanky.
+After a long search for the right one, I am married to an exceptional man and we recently welcomed a baby boy to our family.
+We enjoy spending time outdoors together, along with our dogs, Suzy and Scrappy.

 Relationships have always been the most important aspect of my life.
 Through personal experience, I have learned how difficult it is to build healthy relationships – with others and with myself.
-God loves us so much that he gave us free will, and while it is a blessing, it is also a hefty responsibility.
-Sometimes it leads to harmful choices and behaviors.
-We harm ourselves and others, as they harm us, as well.
-I strongly desire to help people heal from these harmful experiences, and to let go of the guilt they might carry as a result of them.
-I believe that it is possible for every single person to heal from past or present wounds so that he or she can live a full, loving, and present life.
+I have also learned a lot about love as a result of relationships, and how much they can actually heal us.
+Relationships sometimes lead us to harmful choices and behaviors.
+We harm ourselves and others- and they harm us, too.
+I strongly desire to help individuals and couples heal from these harmful experiences, and to let go of any associated shame they might carry.
+I believe that it is possible for every single person to heal from past wounds so that he or she can live a full, loving, and present life.